State humanities council executive director bios, by state. A pdf of the bios is attached at the end of this article.

 Before coming to Humanities Montana in February 2009, Ken Egan was a member of the Department of English at Drury University in Springfield, Missouri where he began teaching in 2002.
 After receiving his B.A. at the University of Montana-Missoula and his M.A. and Ph.D. at the University of Wisconsin-Madison, he taught at Middlebury College in Vermont and Rocky Mountain College in Billings, Montana, where he was faculty chair and divisional chair of Arts and Humanities.
 He served on the board of Humanities Montana during 1989-1993.
 Ken has received Fulbright grants to teach at the University of Athens and Comenius University in Slovakia.
 He has authored book-length critical studies of nineteenth-century American and Montana literature, including Hope and Dread in Montana Literature published by the University of Nevada Press in 2003.
 Ken was born in Polson, Montana and graduated from high school in Great Falls.

-Chris Sommerich became executive director of Humanities Nebraska, formerly the Nebraska Humanities Council, in January 2011.
-He joined the Council staff in 2004 as director of development.
+Chris Sommerich became executive director of Humanities Nebraska in January 2011.
+He joined the staff in 2004 as director of development.
 Chris holds a B.A. and M.A. in political science from the University of Nebraska-Lincoln, where he served as undergraduate advisor for the department while a graduate assistant, and is a Certified Fund Raising Executive (CFRE).
 He worked in development for the National Audubon Society's Nebraska state office for four years before coming to Humanities Nebraska.

 Christina Barr became Executive Director of Nevada Humanities in January 2009.
 Previously she worked as a folklorist for the Western Folklife Center, the Nevada Arts Council, and the Vermont Folklife Center.
 She has a M.A. in Folklore from Memorial University of Newfoundland and a B.A. in Slavic Cultural Studies from Hampshire College in Amherst, Massachusetts.
 Barr has documented traditional art forms, communities, and cultural issues around North America and abroad, and has shared her work through presentations about folklife fieldwork, scholarship, and community based cultural work.
 She is a member of the Arts and Culture Advisory Board to the City of Elko, and is the founding president of the Salt Lake City based non-profit Culture Conservation Corps.
 In 2007 she received an Electronic Media Award for Best Documentary by Las Vegas Women in Communications for The 24 Hour Show radio series, which documents the lives and experiences of Las Vegas' casino and entertainment industry workers.
 An active participant in national and regional cultural organizations, she has served as a panelist and consultant for numerous organizations and agencies including the Idaho Commission on the Arts, Northwest Folklife, the Illinois Arts Council, the Western States Arts Federation, the American Folklore Society, and the National Endowment for the Arts.

-Deborah Watrous has been on the staff of the New Hampshire Humanities Council for 16 years, and has served as Executive Director since 2004.
+Deborah Watrous has served as Executive Director since 2004 and was on the staff for several years before that.
 Watrous created the Humanities Council’s first statewide reading program, “What is NH Reading This Month?” and obtained an NEH Challenge Grant that formed the basis for the Council’s education endowment.
 She was responsible for developing the Council’s signature event, the Annual Dinner, which has featured such speakers as Desmond Tutu, Elie Wiesel, and Salman Rushdie.
 She also organized the Council’s Chautauqua summer history festival for eight years.
 She currently serves on the Board of the Federation of State Humanities Councils, the national association that advocates for the state and territory humanities councils.
 She is a 2008 graduate and now a member of the board of Leadership New Hampshire, where she serves as chair of the Development Committee.
 Watrous earned her B.A. at Kirkland College in 1978 and her M.M in Vocal Performance from the University of Cincinnati-College Conservatory of Music in 1981.

 Sara Ogger was appointed Executive Director of the New York Council for the Humanities in March, 2007.
 She has served at the Council March, 2002, in the capacity of Grants Officer, Senior Program Officer, and, since 2006, as Associate Director.
 In those capacities, she directed the grants program, oversaw all Council-run programs, and was instrumental in the Council's efforts to secure state funding.
 From 1999 to 2001, she was a visiting professor of German at Montclair University in New Jersey, teaching language, literature, and humanities courses.
 She received her Ph.D. in Germanic Languages and Literatures from Princeton University in 2000, where she also taught.
 She holds a B.A. from Bryn Mawr College, and was a guest student at the University of Tübingen, Germany, from 1988-98.
 In New York City, she is an Anchor Member of the Morgan Library and a member of the Advisory Board of 826 NYC, a writing center for Brooklyn children and youths.
 She and her husband, Jean-Gabriel Neukomm of SPaN Architects, are also contributors to Friends of the High Line, the Miller Theatre at Columbia University, and the Public Theater.